Mehrab30-Mehrab/My-1st-Repository/README.md

 #My_1st_Repository.

-Write a C program to convert a given integer in second to hours,minutes and seconds.
+Write a C program to convert total days into Years, Month's & Days.